The “Danger Will Robinson” Entrepreneur

 Here’s how it works.
 When something occurs that could have negative connotations – perhaps an event that stirs up severe anxiety – we stop and say, “what could go right?”
 It’s like a train that is barreling down the tracks and it comes to a switch.
 If the switch is turned one way, the train goes to the left.
 If the switch is turned the other way, the train goes to the right.
 The mantra, “what could go right?” acts as that switch.
 If we go to the left, we are on the path to being afraid with a cascade of undesirable results.
 If we go to the right, we are on the path to calm and a highly desirable conclusion.

 The notion of “what could go right?” is not just a blind state of Pollyanna.
 Instead, it’s a powerful frame of mind.
 In the example previously cited, let’s see how it might work.
 When the customer declares his intention to stop doing business with us, we immediately ask the question, “what could go right?”
 Rather than dwell on the loss of business, we drill down further and explore the cause for the customer’s departure.
 Let’s say that this individual was simply retiring and shutting down his operations – his decision had nothing to do with the product we’ve been providing.
 That doesn’t necessarily make the loss of revenues any easier, but at least we didn’t drive him away.
 We now have more capacity in our organization.
-In our newly found state of tranquility we remember hearing about a prospective customer that we have not pursued because we did not have the production capacity to meet her needs.
+In our newly found state of tranquility, we remember hearing about a prospective customer that we had not pursued because we did not have the production capacity to meet her needs.
 But now . . . !
 Without missing a beat, we set up a meeting with the prospective customer and guess what?
-She wants our product and her order will push our revenues beyond where they were with the departing customer.
+She wants our product, and her order will push our revenues beyond where they were with the departing customer.

 Had we wallowed in fear, there is no way we would have looked for this new opportunity.
 We would have been “licking our wounds,” “regrouping,” and “hanging on for dear life.”
 Instead, we conquered fear before it ever took hold by asking ourselves the simple question, “What could go right?”
 We took the positive energy from that question and used it to kick our creativity into overdrive.
-And rather than seeing the situation as a problem to be solved, we viewed it as a steppingstone to even great good.
+And rather than seeing the situation as a problem to be solved, we viewed it as a steppingstone to even greater good.

 As entrepreneurs we’re in a much better position to enjoy positive outcomes when we look at everything with the question, “What could go right?”